Best daily deals

 We don’t love the magnetic two-pin connector for charging.

-When the headset is charging, the LED lights up to denote its battery status.
+The LED lights up when the headphones are charging to denote battery status.
 A red light means it’s charging, and a blue light means it’s fully charged.
 When the LED flashes at a two-second interval, the battery is low.

-One of the main selling points of the Shokz OpenRun is that it does not block out background noise.
-The fact that you can hear your surroundings clearly while wearing the OpenRun is a feature, much like the wireless Sony LinkBuds.
-Those who want headphones that silence their surroundings should turn their attention to noise cancelling headphones or standard workout earbuds.
+One of the main selling points of the Shokz OpenRun is that they don’t block out background noise.
+The fact that you can hear your surroundings clearly while wearing the OpenRun is a feature.
+Those who want headphones that silence their surroundings should focus on noise canceling headphones or standard workout earbuds.

 Hold up, something’s missing: